Why Boofing Is More Risky Than It Sounds

 - Infections

 Boofing alcohol can cause alcohol poisoning more quickly than drinking.
-This is because the body cannot filter toxins before entering the bloodstream.
+This is because the body cannot filter toxins before they enter the bloodstream.
 Boofing meth can cause a quick, intense high, which raises the chances of a limp body and other serious side effects.

 The speed at which the drugs are absorbed strengthens their effects, causing both the good and bad effects to happen quickly.